 - Providing an Australian-based interactive gambling service to the customer in designated countries.

 These offences are applicable to all interactive gambling providers, based or owned in Australia and offshore.
+Attempts to address risks associated with online gambling have faced multiple challenges over the recent years, involving policy and legislative power.
 Pearl parties using gambling techniques are constantly breaking the law and are overlooked due to the ambiguous nature of the business.

 A recent study conducted on gambling motivations has concluded that consumers are driven by the social aspect, excitement, challenge and reward.
 Despite the fact pearl parties are an online based business, comments constantly inundate these videos while users interact with each other from the comfort of their own home.